stden/estonia/General/Visa/NonEu-Working.md

 * Get an offer from or sign an agreement with an Estonian company
 * Get an Estonian D-Visa
 * Travel to Estonia and start working
+* Apply for residency card ASAP!
 * Apply for personal number
-* Apply for residency card
+* Apply as Tax Residency (R-Form)
-* Get your residency card
-* Bank account, mobile-id, digital signing, etc
+* Retrieve your residency card and use it (bank account, mobile-id, digital signing, ...)